-This is our award-winning Full-Day / 190-mile Lake District Adventure tour departing at 08:45 am from Manchester, one of the UK’s fastest growing metropolitan areas where roughly 1.14 million people work for the more than 90,000 businesses that are based in the Greater Manchester area.
+This is our award-winning Full-Day / 190-mile Lake District Adventure tour departing at 09:30 am from Manchester, one of the UK’s fastest growing metropolitan areas where roughly 1.14 million people work for the more than 90,000 businesses that are based in the Greater Manchester area.
 It has been carefully designed with your leisure in mind.
 Not only is it a great price for such a tour but we always use our luxury vehicles ensuring everyone has plenty of seat space and a full window view.
-This is sightseeing the way sightseeing was written!
+This is sightseeing the way sightseeing is meant to be done!
 All our vehicles are latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

 We will take you to places in the Lake District you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.